MariaWaleskaOliver/SkylineRepository-/index.md

 ### BEAUTÉ

 I made a static website for jewelry called Beuté using HTML and CSS.
 That was one of most important and pleasurable assignments to me.
 Please check it out!
-[Link]( https://mariawaleskaoliver.github.io/Awesomeflorists/)
+[BEAUTÉ]( https://mariawaleskaoliver.github.io/Awesomeflorists/)

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for